-Currently there are 850,000 people with dementia in the UK, and according to the Alzheimer’s Society these numbers set to rise to over a million by 2025 and two million by 2051 (though this increase could well be linked to the fact that more people are living longer).
-Meanwhile one in three people over the age of 65 will develop dementia, and two thirds of people with dementia are women.
+Currently there are 850,000 people with dementia in the UK, and these numbers are thought to be set to rise to 1.6 million by 2040 (iii) and two million by 2051 (iv) (though this increase could well be linked to the fact that more people are living longer).
+Meanwhile of the 850,000 people estimated to be living with dementia in the UK, 62 per cent are women and 38 per cent men (iv).

 There are many different types of dementia, the most common being Alzheimer’s.
 And one of the main symptoms is memory loss (others include difficulties with thinking, problem solving, understanding or language).